Jane Munch: Psychiatrist for Heroes

 “Quiet, you guys!” barked one of the construction workers sitting across from Quick Boy.
 The scruffy man shot them a mean look and pointed to the screen.
 “There’s a special report on the news!”

-Standing next to the reporter was a large, rounded woman in her forties, wearing a wrinkled blue button-up shirt and stretch pants.
+Standing next to the reporter was a large, portly woman in her forties, wearing a wrinkled blue button-up shirt and stretch pants.
 Her feet were trapped in a block of ice, frozen to the parking lot pavement.
-In her stubby hands was a strong burning torch and on her face was a look of rage and disgust.
+In her stubby hands was a strong-burning torch and on her face was a look of rage and disgust.

 Mr. Invincible, Jane, and Quick Boy listened to the reporter give his report.
 “I’m outside a local Metro Convenience downtown where a group of protesters have gathered by the entrance, calling for Captain Cold to come out and face the crowd.
 The group says that Captain Cold assaulted a woman in the parking lot in his quest to become a real supervillain.”

-The reporter turned to the irate woman stuck in ice.
+The reporter turned to the irate woman shackled at the ankles in ice.
 “M’am, could you please explain what happened in your altercation with Captain Cold?”

 She spat a thick glob of phlegm onto the pavement.
 “Certainly!
 All I did was tell him how cowardly it was for him to want to give up being a hero!
 How he must have a little baby dick for thinking about becoming a villain!
 He was being incredibly rude, trying to ignore me, you see.
 So, I started to smack him in the face, and then, out of nowhere, he froze my feet to the ground!
 Completely unprovoked!”